 Before you accept a financial gift, contact the disability lawyers at Berger and Green.
 We can help you understand the financial requirements of the SSI program before you apply for disability.
-Call us today at 412-661-1400 to schedule a free consultation.
+Call us today at (412) 661-1400 for a free consultation.

 What Is the Difference Between SSDI and SSI?

 SSDI is an earned benefit that you paid for with the money withheld from your paychecks over the years in the form of Social Security taxes.
 As long as you have not earned income over the monthly limit and you meet all the other requirements, you are eligible for SSDI.

 SSI is a needs-based assistance program for disabled people with low income and very few assets.
 You do not need to have paid into the Social Security system to qualify for SSI.